Frequently Asked Questions

 In this day and age, purchasing an RC Flight simulator is your best bet – here is a basic version for $99 – this includes a radio that plugs into your computer: CLICK HERE

 An entry-level training airplane with everything you will need to get started will cost about $180.
-The below is a popular electric model that is known as an RTF (Ready to Fly).
+The below is a trainer plane that can be had in an electric or glow format for a reasonable price.
 CLICK HERE

 Work With An Instructor:

 After a few lessons with our flight instructors, you will quickly learn the basics.
 The radio control systems can be interconnected so that an experienced pilot can assist you on your first flights.
 This "buddy box" system allows you to learn to fly in a step by step manner.
 At first, instructors will takeoff and land for you, allowing you to concentrate on learning to control the airplane.
 Once you're comfortable with climbs, descents, turns and other various maneuvers, you'll learn how to takeoff and land.
 After you've mastered those skills, you'll be soloed!
 Then the fun really begins as you continue to learn to fly on your own.
 This system helps reduce the risk of crashing your model before you really get to enjoy the hobby.

 Most R/C aircraft are equipped with a fuel tank that can power the engine for about 20 minutes.
 Depending on the size of the tank flight times can go as high as 35 to 40 minutes.
 The rechargeable batteries in the radios, which control the airplane, generally last ten to fifteen flights.

 How much are club dues?